ash-taylor/tasks-react/README.md

-# tasks-react
+# Tasks React

-A Simple task list built with React &amp; Chakra-UI
+A very simple web app built using React and Chakra UI.